efemberg11/GeoModel_rmakhman/README.md

  ==========================

- In this directory you can find the FullSimLight project, a [Geant4](https://geant4.web.cern.ch) based simulation of the full ATLAS detector.
+ In this directory you can find the FullSimLight project, a [Geant4](https://geant4.web.cern.ch) based simulation that can be run on multiple geometries.

+ Any  geometry can be given as input to FullSimLight and be simulated.
+The supported formats are SQLite (.db), GDML (.gdml) and dual-use plugins as the ones described in  the [GeoModelPlugins repo](https://gitlab.cern.ch/atlas/GeoModelPlugins) (.dylib/.so).
- The ATLAS geometry can be imported via a .db or a .gdml file.
+ The ATLAS detector geometry description can be imported via a SQLite or a GDML file.

  An installation of Geant4 including the GDML extension (which requires the XercesC package installed in the system) is required i.e. the